 Don’t worry about your needs, give those needs to your big trustworthy God.
 Spend time reflecting on your day, confess the times you are worried, and ask God to help direct your thoughts to Him in those times tomorrow.

-The applications from Psalm 4:4 is peace!
+The application from Psalm 4:4 is peace!
 To be still in the midst of the needs and chaos of life requires you to remember God is bigger than your problem.
 God is bigger than chaos.
 In the midst of the storm, God is there!

 We live with a faulty perspective of others’ lives!
 You have no idea how long your friend’s season of waiting and hardship was before she received her good things.
 On top of this, you have no idea what things are hard for her right now.